TwoStoryRobot/bcdevex-codechallenge2/frontend/README.md

 And connect to the server at [localhost:9001](http://localhost:9001/)

-As with tests, we did not storybook our data boundary components as this would have required additional mocking tools that we did not feel there was time fore.
+As with tests, we did not storybook our data boundary components as this would have required additional mocking tools that we did not feel there was time for.